 There is no double taxation agreement between Germany and Mozambique.

 The large number of Mozambicans that lived in the former GDR as students or contract workers are a particularly important link in terms of cultural relations between the two countries.
 Many of them still speak German and have set up their own alumni associations in Mozambique.
-The Cultural Centre Germany-Mozambique (ICMA), which was established in 2003, organises regular cultural events as well as language courses.
+The Cultural Centre Germany-Mozambique/Goethe-Centre, which was established in 2003 and registered as a Mozambican association under the name Centro Cultural Moçambicano-Alemão (CCMA) in 2017, organises regular cultural events as well as language courses.
 A bilateral cultural agreement entered into force in October 2009.
+Creative young people keen on digital technology and living in urban areas are increasingly the focus of our work in the cultural field.

-The German Academic Exchange Service (DAAD) has had an academic teacher working at the Universidade Pedagógica in Maputo since September 2012.
+The German Academic Exchange Service (DAAD) has had a lector working at the Universidade Pedagógica in Maputo since September 2012.